Can amino acids shield kidneys after heart surgery in kids?

 Summary

-This study tests whether giving an amino acid infusion during and after heart surgery can lower the risk of acute kidney injury in children.
-About 30 children at high risk for kidney problems will receive either the amino acid or a placebo for up to 72 hours.
-Researchers will also check if the infusion reduces the time children need a breathing machine after surgery.
+This study tests whether giving children an amino acid infusion during and after heart surgery can lower their risk of acute kidney injury and reduce time on a ventilator.
+About 30 children at high risk will receive either the amino acid or a placebo for up to 72 hours.
+The goal is to see if this simple nutritional supplement can protect kidney function and speed recovery.

 This is a summary of the original study .
 Summaries may miss details or leave out important information.
 Before applying or accepting participation, make sure you have read and understood the full study.
 Curemydisease.com takes no responsibility whatsoever for anything missed, misunderstood, or acted upon as a result of our summary — we know it does not capture everything.